Introduction to Health Services Research : A Self-Study Course

 Module 4: Search the Literature of HSR: Databases (Page 18 of 29) Section 1: Health Services Research Databases and Information Resources

 Locating research projects underway by colleagues can be important to health services researchers.
-CRISP is a biomedical database system containing information on research projects and programs supported by the Department of Health and Human Services.
+RePORT is a biomedical database system containing information on research projects and programs supported by the National Institutes of Health.

 Patient-oriented research including epidemiologic and behavioral studies and outcomes research and health services research is covered.Clinical research in the form of Clinical Trials, Phase I and Clinical Trials, Phase II/III/IV are also indexed with those terms for easier searching.